Peeples (film): Plot

-At Nana Peeples's (Diahann Carroll) house, Wade gets Daphne to sing, while Virgil watches in disgust.
+At Nana Peeples's house, Wade gets Daphne to sing, while Virgil watches in disgust.
 Chris makes advances towards Gloria, angering Meg.
 Back home, Daphne discovers her expensive earrings have been stolen.
 Virgil believes Wade is the thief.
 Wade and Chris are at the bar, where they see Simon talking to an uninterested woman.
 They follow him into the bathroom and pretend to be thugs, but then tell him to return his mother's earrings and stop stealing.
 Chris returns to the guest house to find Gloria, while Wade finds Virgil in a sweat tent and tries to bear it for Grace's hand in marriage.
 Wade ends up burning the tent down.

 At the Moby Dick Day celebration, Grace tells Wade he looks terrible and offers him a drink from a thermos with a mushroom drawn on it.
 The mayor confronts Wade.
 While Virgil is giving a rendition of Captain Ahab, Wade hallucinates that Virgil is talking to him and charges at him with a harpoon.
 Wade is knocked unconscious.

 Wade wakes up and is insulted by Virgil.
 Wade wants to head back to New York with Grace and Chris, but Grace wants to stay with her family.
 Wade and Chris leave.
 After the brothers depart, Virgil admits he has been swimming with the Humpback Whale non-sexually, Gloria and Meg tell everyone about their relationship, Simon admits to his stealing, and Daphne admits she put mushrooms in her drinks.
 The dog returns Wade's wallet, and Simon takes Wade's engagement ring out of his pocket.

 Grace falls into her mother's arms, realizing Wade was telling the truth.
 She returns to New York a few days later, without being able to contact Wade.
 She sees his schedule book and meets him at a kids' museum.
 Grace apologizes and proposes to Wade.
 He proposes to her in return.
 Virgil arrives to accept Wade into the family, and the entire family joins Wade on stage to perform for the children.